 AAPF plays first professional league game before ALPF

-Beecroft’s Philadelphia AAPF team would beat Irwin’s ALPF team to the punch for the honors of playing the first professional league game in the U.S., defeating Trenton 11-1 at Tioga Athletic Grounds in front of about one thousand spectators on September 29, 1894, the Inquirer describing the game as the “first professional game of association football…in this city” in its match report the next day.
+Beecroft’s Philadelphia AAPF team beat Irwin’s ALPF team to the punch for the honors of playing the first professional league game in the U.S., defeating Trenton 11-1 at Tioga Athletic Grounds in front of about one thousand spectators on September 29, 1894, the Inquirer describing the game as the “first professional game of association football…in this city” in its match report the next day.
+(A report in the Philadelphia Times on September 21, 1894 previews a game between Beecroft’s team and the the Athletics team of Philadelphia’s Kensington neighborhood the next day under the headline “First Professional Foot-ball Game” but no match report for the game can be found.)
 An examination of the Philadelphia team’s roster confirms this was Beecroft’s AAPF team and not Irwin’s ALPF side, as has been reported in later histories of the ALPF.
 The Philadelphia Times match report published on September 30 described, “It was evident immediately after the opening of the game that the Trenton team was outclassed.
 It was only a question of how many goals the home club could place to its credit.”
 In the event, Beecroft’s team scored five goals in the first half, and six in the second half.
-Fielding players who had previously appeared on All-Philadelphia sides in intercity matches, the team would be referred to in newspaper accounts as “the American Association” Philadelphia team, or as the “Philadelphia Association.”
-Among those on the roster were six players who had been on the Tacony PAFU team the previous season.
+Fielding players who had previously appeared on All-Philadelphia sides in intercity matches from the Athletics and Tacony of the PAFU, the team would be referred to in newspaper accounts as “the American Association” Philadelphia team, or as the “Philadelphia Association.”

 The ALPF season would finally open on Saturday, October 6 — a full week after the Philadelphia Association’s 11-1 win over Trenton — with two games, including a 5-0 road loss to New York for Irwin’s Philadelphia ALPF team.
 The team hosted New York three days later on Tuesday, October 9, this time losing 5–2.
 Two days after that on Thursday, October 11, Irwin’s team lost 2–1 on the road to the Washington Senators backed ALPF team at National Park.
 Still in Washington, D.C., Philadelphia secured its first win in league play the next day, defeating the home team, 3–2, in front of a crowd of 600 spectators.